Framework-R-D/phlex-design/dune-fw-design-concerns-chg.md

   * Data products intended for diagnostic purposes only (never written).
   * Intermediate data products (not written by default).
   * Precious data products (written by default).
-  * Inter/intra-product references to data product members, and elements and slices of collections (both data products and members).
+  * Inter/intra-product references to data products, their members, and elements and slices of collections (both data products and members).

 * We must be able to use the information specified above to generate in-memory representations in each supported algorithm implementation